instructlab/taxonomy/README.md

 1. Adding new examples to **existing leaf nodes**:
     - Go to the corresponding leaf node / end of the branch and modify the yaml
     - Add new examples to the qna.yaml files as a new entry to the list

-- Adding new branches/skills corresponding to the existing domain:
-1. Adding **new branches/skills** corresponding to the existing domain:
+2. Adding **new branches/skills** corresponding to the existing domain:
     - You can add new folders under the corresponding category
     - Create a new qna.yaml file with examples for the new skill